Murder of XXXTentacion: Murder

 On June 18, 2018, Onfroy went to Bank of America to withdraw money before heading to RIVA Motorsports, an upscale seller of motorcycles and boats in Deerfield Beach, Florida.
 After withdrawing money, he was followed by a dark-colored Dodge Journey SUV containing Dedrick Williams, Robert Allen, Michael Boatwright, and Trayvon Newsome.

-The murder was targeted and not random.
-They determined Williams had been in a probation office the same time as Onfroy in January 2018, and likely recognized Onfroy's car the day of the murder.
-Williams spotted Onfroy's car and called the other perpetrators, saying that they should go into the dealership that Onfroy had entered to confirm that it was actually him.
+The murder was premeditated.
+Investigators determined Williams had been in a probation office at the same time as Onfroy in January 2018, and recognized Onfroy's car the day of the murder, which Robert Allen confirmed in a police interview.
+As the perpetrators were driving in the rental Dodge Journey, Williams spotted Onfroy's car in the RIVA Motorsports parking lot and told the other perpetrators that they should go into the dealership to confirm that it was actually Onfroy.

 At 3:30 p.m.
-EDT, Onfroy arrived at RIVA Motorsports and entered with his step-uncle.
+EDT, Onfroy arrived at RIVA Motorsports and entered with his step-uncle, Leonard Kerr.
 Security camera footage showed that Robert Allen and Dedrick Williams then followed Onfroy inside the store, and walked right past Onfroy as he was browsing motorcycles.
 They are recorded coming into RIVA and buying two black masks.

-Half an hour later, Onfroy left the dealership, entered his black BMW i8 and began to drive away from the dealership.
-The SUV drove in front of Onfroy's car, blocking him in while Newsome and Boatwright exited the vehicle and demanded property from Onfroy.
-A brief struggle ensued, in which Boatwright and Newsome punched Onfroy, and Boatwright stole Onfroy's Louis Vuitton bag and Newsome stole Onfroy's chain.
-Amid the struggle, Onfroy's step-uncle fled the car.
-Newsome ran back to the perpetrators' vehicle.
-Despite the robbery being over, Boatwright walked back one or two feet away from Onfroy's vehicle, grabbed his rifle, looked Onfroy in the eyes, and fired six shots, murdering him.
-Witnesses told police Newsome and Boatwright then took the Louis Vuitton bag from Onfroy's vehicle and then ran to the black Dodge.
+Nearly half an hour later, Onfroy left the dealership, entered his black BMW i8 and began to drive away from the dealership.
+The SUV drove in front of Onfroy's car, blocking his only exit from the dealership, while Newsome and Boatwright exited the vehicle and demanded property from Onfroy with firearms in hand.
+A brief struggle ensued, in which Boatwright and Newsome punched Onfroy several times, and Newsome began demanding Onfroy's chain.
+Amid the struggle, Onfroy's step-uncle fled the car, leaving the door open.
+The struggle continued with Onfroy being in a state of confusion, yelling, "What is this for?"
+After failing to retrieve the chain from Onfroy's neck, Newsome then ran to get into Onfroy's car on the passenger side, where the door was left open.
+Newsome entered the passenger side of the vehicle and stole Onfroy's Louis Vuitton bag, containing $50,000, and ran back to the Dodge Journey.
+Despite the robbery being over, Boatwright walked back one or two feet away from Onfroy's vehicle, held his rifle, looked Onfroy in the eyes, and fired multiple shots, murdering him.